Wrapping Up the Summer of Asia

 I realized the other day that after 8 round-the-world trips and now 5 big summer trips, I have traveled the world for a solid 13 months in the past 8 years.
 So to all of you who think you could never possibly take a year off to travel…you don’t have to!

 Just do it a little at a time and eventually you’ll get there.

 So, yes, I’m finally headed home from Asia and back to the US.
 But fear not, plans for Round the World #9 are already in the works.

 Thanks to all of you for following along again with me this summer.
 Enjoy your fall season as I toil away at small town stadiums across the country for the next few months helping to bring college football to America’s living rooms.

 What keeps me sane during four months without a day off?

-Planning my January round-the-world trip!
-And Round the World #9 is just what I’ll be working on as soon as we wrap in New Orleans.
+Planning my annual January round-the-world trip, of course!
+And Round the World #9 is just what I’ll be working on for the next few months.